pmaji/crypto-whale-watching-app/README.md

 Then open up your broswer and type in the set of numbers that pop up in terminal, which should look similar to "127.0.0.1:8050".

-## Contribution Rules

-All are welcome to contribute issues / pull-requests to the codebase.
-All I ask is that you include a detailed description of your contribution, that your code is thoroughly-commented, and that you test your contribution locally with the most recent version of the Master branch integrated prior to submitting the PR.
-We also have a Telegram chat for major contributors so if you want to be added to that first submit a contribution and then message me on Telegram (my public ID is the same as my GitHub ID).

 ## Support Needed

 While this project has grown in popularity a great deal as of late, there is still much to be done.
 Below is a summary of the main needs that we have presently with which anyone can assist (this is a community project after all!):